jbrunton/monitoring.jbrunton.com/README.md

 Configuration and docker-compose application for monitoring.

+## In production

 Requires a Droplet with docker and docker-compose.

 First time setup: